 Recent studies suggest that anxiety about math can be learned from others.
 It then becomes a self-fulfilling prophesy that hinders a student’s potential for success.
 In short, math anxiety can be contagious – a child can quite literally pick it up from his or her family, teachers or peers.

-At Dearborn, we focus on creating an environment that gives students confidence about their math skills.
-Math anxiety is far more common but no less debilitating than more well known disabilities such as dyscalculia (more below), but it can be overcome.
+At Dearborn, we focus on creating an environment that gives students confidence in their math skills.
+Math anxiety is far more common but no less debilitating than more well-known disabilities such as dyscalculia (more below), but it can be overcome.

 Our goal is for all our students to be working at grade-level or above in mathematics while they also learn to enjoy math.

 To meet students’ individual needs, we organize math into small groups based on ability and learning style.
 In math, there are no more than six students in a group and more typically just two or three.
 We hold math classes five times a week for 40 minutes and give most students math homework four times a week.

 We know that some students learn more successfully when we use real-life examples, while others do better when we focus on concepts, so we adapt our teaching methods to meet student needs.
 You’ll find, for example, manipulatives, board games, computer programs, data collection projects and hands-on activities are more common than worksheets and memorization in many of our groups.
 Advanced students who enjoy math will have many opportunities to progress beyond grade level and explore more challenging math content.